rubymonsters/ruby-for-beginners/source/10-objects/01-classes.md

 and do useful stuff, using certain methods that you call.

-Also, each concrete thing (object) is an instance of a general idea or type, and these ideas are called classes in Ruby.
+Also, each concrete thing (object) is an instance of a general idea or type, and these ideas are called *classes*.

 You can see that objects have classes when you open IRB in your terminal and ask an object for its class: